 Scottish Ballet is a long way from Australia, why did you apply for the job?

-Steven Roth [Scottish Ballet's Executive Director] was WAB's Executive Director when I began working with the Company but he left not long after I started to take up the role at Scottish Ballet.
+Steven Roth [Scottish Ballet's Executive Director] was WAB's Executive Director when I began working with the Company but he left not long after I started to take up his role at Scottish Ballet.
 I knew that I wanted to work in Europe but was waiting for the right way in.
 Scottish Ballet had been on my radar for quite some time already because of the work they were doing in the digital sphere, so when this job opened up, I knew it would be the right move for me.